-There is a tremendous amount of information and coverage around photos for online dating profiles these days.
-There is an endless source of tips, tricks and secrets circulating all over the internet today.
+There is a tremendous amount of information and coverage around photos for online dating profiles these days - endless source of tips, tricks and secrets circulating all over the internet.
 As an online dating photographer, my goal is to not only make sure clients have great, natural photos but also have the supporting captions and profile to entice conversations beyond matching.
 If you have managed to successfully navigate those waters and happen to match with a special someone — great!
 Congratulations!

 Men have been notorious for this behavior for years and with the rise of Bumble (the anti-Tinder) women have fallen into the same habits that have been condemned for years.
 My rule of thumb is that online dating apps are merely an introduction and are still governed by the same old rules chivalry and common decency as offline approaches.
 This goes true for opening lines.
 If you are a man who says hi to a girl at the grocery store and say nothing more, that would be awkward.
 Same goes for online dating apps.
 So why would you open up a conversation with so few, effortless words?
-I am not advocating people pour out their life story, exude every emotion or even try to use a suave pick up line but what I am advocating is putting some more thought and effort into your opening lines.
+I am not advocating people pour out their life story, exude every emotion or even use a pick up line but what I am advocating is putting some more thought and effort into your opening lines.

-1) Respond in a timely manner.
+Respond in a timely manner.
 Apps like Bumble or CoffeeMeetsBagel force you to respond with a set time-frame so that is taken care of but other apps like Match, OkCupid or Tinder have no time limit.
 Follow up in the same amount of time you would to a friend’s email or recruiter’s email.
 That can be a matter of hours (3–6 hours or 1–2 days).
 There are exceptions to the rule i.e. out on vacation or dealing with a personal matter but in those cases you can mention the reason for the delay. i.e. Hi, sorry for the delay, I was out at Yosemite or Napa with friends this weekend.
 Glad we matched!
 You have some interesting hobbies — where did you learn to develop a passion for XYZ?
 This does two things, one explain the reason for the delay, two illustrate you are social, have friends and are busy on weekends and three are thoughtful in focusing your time with said friends.